 In general, you can expect to have to wait 15-30 minutes after getting the vaccine at the location where you received it to make sure that you do not experience any allergic reactions.

 Read the CDC’s full recommendations on allergic reactions and the COVID-19 vaccine here.

 Am I protected from COVID-19 after my first shot?

-Can I stop wearing a mask and social distancing once I get the vaccine?
+Can I stop wearing a mask once I get the vaccine?